TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 (Subsec:LinSystems:RowReduction)=
-## Row reduction and echelon forms
+## Row Reduction and Echelon Forms

 In  {numref}`Subsec:LinSystems:Elimination`  we have solved linear systems by eliminating variables from the equations.
 It would be nice to have a clear mark where we can stop rewriting the given system, to forestall ending up in a never ending loop.
 When we use the notation of an augmented matrix we can identify such a mark.
 We first need a few more definitions.